exercism/python/concepts/numbers/about.md

 Python fully supports arithmetic between these different number types, and will convert narrower numbers to match their less narrow counterparts when used with the binary arithmetic operators (`+`, `-`, `*`, `/`, `//`, and `%`).

 Python considers `ints` narrower than `floats`, which are considered narrower than `complex` numbers.
-Comparisons between different number types behaves as as if the _exact_ values of those numbers were being compared:
+Comparisons between different number types behave as if the _exact_ values of those numbers were being compared:

 ```python
 #the int is widened to a float here, and a float is returned